-Stephanie I. Anderson-Morales (Program Assistant): Stephanie works at the SU-EFC/Syracuse University Center for Sustainable Community Solutions (CSCS) San Juan Satellite office.
+Stephanie I. Anderson-Morales, Program Assistant: Stephanie works at CSCS-EFC’s San Juan Satellite office.
 She assists with the SMM Stewardship Program and Generating Replicable Environmental Education Networks in Puerto Rico (GREEN-PR).
-She holds a master’s degree in international development studies from Utrecht University in the Netherlands and a Bachelor’s in Political Science from the University of Puerto Rico in Río Piedras.
-She has worked in several economic development projects, including the community micro-enterprise Martín Peña Recicla where she gave support and technical assistance as part of her role with Americorps VISTA in Proyecto Enlace del Caño Martín Peña.
-She is also founding member of the urban cycling collective, RUEDA Ciclista.
+She holds a Master’s degree in International Development Studies from Utrecht University in the Netherlands and a Bachelor’s in Political Science from the University of Puerto Rico, Río Piedras.
+Stephanie has worked in several economic development projects, including the community micro-enterprise Martín Peña Recicla where she gave support and technical assistance as part of her role with Americorps VISTA in Proyecto Enlace del Caño Martín Peña.
+She is also a founding member of the urban cycling collective, RUEDA Ciclista.

 Jessica Eckerlin, Project Associate: Jessica assists with the Smart Management for Small Water Systems Program, which provides technical assistance to local government leaders on topics relating to Local Infrastructure, Leadership, Management and Finance.
 Jessica holds an M.S. from SUNY-ESF specializing in water and wetland resources, and an M.P.A. from the Maxwell School of Citizenship and Public Affairs.